 If you enjoyed this post, please consider pinning it using the image found below!

-Which of these London Fish and Chips do you most want to try?
+Which of these best fish and chips in London do you most want to try?
 Let me know in the comments section below!

 Travel writer and owner of the blog.
 My work has been featured on Fodors, Eater.com, International Living, and Great Escape Publishing, among many others.
 My story?
 Nearly six years ago, I left my job at an Oklahoma City law firm and embarked on a journey around the world.
 At the time, I thought I would only be gone for 6 months, but the more I traveled, the longer my bucket list became.
 Flashpacker describes how I travel.
 Rather than traveling as the normal world wise backpacker and staying in hostel dorms, I prefer a more comfortable experience, and typically stay in private rooms, take Ubers instead of taxis, and now use a suitcase instead of a backpack.
 Foodie, on the other hand, describes one of the key reasons why I travel.
 I love to pick a central “base camp” and then explore the surrounding area, really immersing myself in the culture and interacting with the people, and enjoying and exploring the food of an area is an essential part of this experience.